etri/SSI/SSI_1st_year/README.md

 - SSI-agent: Driver to resolve DIDs
 - SSI-blockchain: Blockchain storage for DIDs.
 The blockchain storages are developed using loopchain and metadium.

-Check the directories in this repository if you want to see the details.
+Please refer the directories in this repository if you want to see more details.

 ## How to run